7 Common Types of Back Injuries from Car Accidents

 Car crashes often leave victims with lingering pain, mobility issues, and long-term medical complications.
 Among the most frequently reported injuries, back injuries from car accidents can range from mild strains to severe spinal damage.

-According to the Insurance Research Council, 58% of individuals involved in motor vehicle collisions report lower back pain (LBP), making it one of the most common post-crash symptoms.
+According to the Insurance Research Council, 58% of individuals involved in motor vehicle collisions report lower back pain (LBP), making it one of the most common symptoms of back injury from a car accident.

 If your back hurts after a car accident, understanding the type of injury you may have suffered can help you seek the right medical care and legal options.